ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - If the application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.

-The following example shows an equivalent Protocol Stack:
+The following example shows equivalent Protocol Stacks:

 - If the application does not require reliable transmission of data, then a Protocol Stack that adds reliability could be regarded as an equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.

-To ensure that security protocols are not incorrectly swapped, Transport Services systems MUST only select Protocol Stacks when the transport security protocols within the stacks are identical.
+To ensure that security protocols are not incorrectly swapped, Transport Services systems MUST only select Protocol Stacks that meet application requirements ({{?I-D.ietf-taps-transport-security}}).
+Systems SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
 Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
 A Transport Services system MAY allow applications to explicitly specify that fallback to a specific other version of a protocol is allowed, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.

 ## Maintain Interoperability

 It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Implementation document {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
 Use of a Transport Services system MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
-A Transport Services system acting as a connection initiator can communicate with any existing system that implements the transport protocol(s) selected by the Transport Services system.
+A Transport Services system acting as a connection initiator is able to communicate with any existing system that implements the transport protocol(s) and all the required properties selected by the Transport Services system.
 Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system from existing initiators that implement the protocol, independent of whether the initiator uses a Transport Services system or not.

 In normal use, a Transport Services system SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
 This is intended to provide predictable outcomes to the application using the API.